Crispy Pork Knuckle – known in Germany and Austria as Schweinehaxe) is one of the dishes that I can’t wait to eat whenever we’re traveling to Germany.

 If you’ve been to Germany, Austria or pretty much anywhere in that general area of the world, you’ve seen pork knuckle (or Scheinshaxe) on the menu.
 I can’t pass up pork knuckle when I see it, especially during Oktoberfest in Munich.

-It’s not so typical in the United States.
-It can even be a bit difficult to find pork knuckle in the grocery store, so you can try to make it at home.
+It can be a bit difficult to find pork knuckle in the grocery store, so you most likely will have to ask for it from the butcher.
+If you don’t have a specialty butcher nearby, try asking at the grocery meat counter to see if they ever stock it, or know where you can get it.
 Be sure to look for it under different names like ham hock and pork hock.

 How to Make Crispy Pork Knuckle